DEFRA/fcp-sfd-data/README.md

 docker compose up
 ```

-When running in local dev mode the graphql explorer will be available on http://localhost:3000/graphql
+When running in local dev mode the OpenApi documentation will be available on http://localhost:3000/documentation

 ## Tests
 The tests have been structured into subfolders of `./test` as per the